Please call maternity triage on 01324 567098 (open 24 hours 7 days a week) if experiencing any of the following:

 - Evoke The Relaxation Response

-Think of pain like your brain’s alarm system going off or like a communication between your brain and body.
-Your alarm system goes off when your brain feels under threat.
+Think of pain like your brain’s alarm system going off; your alarm system goes off when your brain feels under threat.
 Your brain needs a way to communicate this to you and that is pain.

-Your brain may feel under threat when it is trying to cope with too many stressors and becomes overwhelmed.
+Your brain may feel under threat when it is trying to cope with too many demands and becomes overwhelmed.

 Understand your Body